keithalewis/math/rfd.md

 real-time valuation, hedging, and risk management tools across all asset classes.

+## Scope

+As is customary in mathematical finance we ignore certain salient real-world features.
+Instrument prices and not real numbers, they are integer multiples of tick size.
+Likewise for trading amounts.
+The amount being bought or sold affects the price.
+The price can also depend on credit considerations of the counterparties involved.

 ## Context

 Historically, companies set up departments for each